russellhadley/mcgutils/doc/getstarted.md

 ## Build the tools

-Build mcgutils using the build script in the root of the repo: build.\{cmd,sh\}.
+Build mcgutils using the build script in the root of the repo: `build.{cmd,sh}`.
 By default the script just builds the tools and does not publish them in a separate directory.
-To install the utilities add the '-p' flag which publishes each utility as a standalone app in a directory under ./bin in the root of the repo.
-Additionally, to publish the default set of frameworks that can be used for diff'ing cross-platform, add '-f'.
+To publish the utilities add the '-p' flag which publishes each utility as a standalone app in a directory under ./bin in the root of the repo.
+Additionally, to download the default set of framework assemblies that can be used for generating asm diffs, add '-f'.

 ```
  $ ./build.sh -h

-build.sh [-p] [-h] [-b <BUILD TYPE>]
+build.sh [-b <BUILD TYPE>] [-f] [-h] [-p]

-    -b <BUILD TYPE> : Build type.
+    -b <BUILD TYPE> : Build type, can be Debug or Release.
-    -h              : Show this message
+    -h              : Show this message.
-    -p              : Publish apps.
+    -f              : Install default framework directory in <script_root>/fx.
-    -f              : Install scratch framework directory in <script_root>/fx.
+    -p              : Publish utilites.
 ```

 ## 50,000 foot view

 There are two different different diff tools in this repo and they both work together to make a diff run.
-The first, mcgdiff, is the tool that knows how to generate assembly code into a \*.dasm file.
+The first, mcgdiff, is the tool that knows how to generate assembly code into a `*.dasm` file.
 It's intended to be simple.
-It takes a base and/or diff crossgen and drives it to produce a \*.dasm file on the specified output path.
+It takes a base and/or diff crossgen and drives it to produce a `*.dasm` file on the specified output path.
 Mcgdiff doesn't have any internal knowledge of frameworks, file names or directory names, rather it is a low level tool for generating disassembly output.
 Corediff on the other hand knows about interesting frameworks to generate output for, understands